greenstick/myapnea-amia-design-challenge/README.md

 from the late 90's.
 Yuck.

 **JS:** *The Muscle*.
 JavaScript is the programming.
-It works by picking up events, such as clicking, hovering onto, or hovering outside of an HTML element.
+It works by picking up events, such as clicking on, hovering on to, or hovering off of an HTML element.
 Once an event is bound to an HTML element, it can trigger a function.
 Generally, a function can manipulate *almost* anything in the HTML or CSS of the webpage.

 **A Quick Note on Functions**
 What do these functions do?
-This may seem like a silly question, but JavaScript functions can do a very diverse number of things.
-Here are some examples in the form of common use
+This may seem like a silly question, but JavaScript functions can do a very diverse number of things that can't easily be done in Python and are flat out impossible in R (unless your using Shiney, which uses JavaScript to do its front-end bidding.)
-cases:
+Here are some examples in the form of common use cases:

 * Send data entered into a form on a web page to a server.